 - a VE103 to show you’re allowed to use your hired or leased vehicle abroad

 Vehicle insurance and road traffic accidents

-From 29 March 2019, in the event that there is no EU Exit deal, there may be changes in the:
+From 12 April 2019, if there is no EU Exit deal, there may be changes in the:

-- need to carry Green Cards in the EU and EEA
+- need to carry insurance Green Cards for both vehicles and trailers in the EU and EEA

 - way to make an insurance claim when involved in a road traffic accident in an EU or EEA country

 Driving to the Port of Dover or Eurotunnel

 There are contingency plans to manage freight traffic on the major roads leading to the Port of Dover and Eurotunnel.
 These plans, activated in times of cross-Channel disruption, are known as Operation Brock.
 If the UK leaves the EU without a deal, Operation Brock may be activated if there are significant delays at the border between Dover and Calais.

 Before you travel, check if delays are possible at the Port of Dover and Eurotunnel and check if Operation Brock is active.
 If Operation Brock is active, check online for advice and look out for road signs telling you where to go.